MT5 Volatility Index Indicator Guide: V75 & Forex Trading

 Reversal Strategy: Catch the Exhaustion

-- Keep an eye on moments when volatility hits extreme highs – the RVI or a custom oscillator can help you spot these spikes.
+- Watch for moments when volatility hits extreme highs — the RVI or a custom oscillator can help you spot these spikes.

-- Look for a situation where price is moving one way, but the volatility indicator is moving the opposite direction (divergence).
+- Look for divergence: price moving one way, but the volatility indicator moving the opposite.

-- Confirm with the RSI or Stochastic Oscillator being in overbought or oversold territory.
+- Confirm with RSI or Stochastic Oscillator in overbought or oversold territory.

-- Enter a counter-trend trade, but keep your risk tight – volatility reversals can be sharp.
+- Enter a counter-trend trade, but keep risk tight — volatility reversals can be sharp.

 Multi-Timeframe Volatility Analysis: See the Big Picture, Time the Entry

-- Start on a higher timeframe like H1 or H4 to get a feel for the overall trend and how volatility is behaving.
+- Start on a higher timeframe like H1 or H4 to get a feel for the overall trend and volatility behavior.

 - Drop down to M5 or M15 to fine-tune your entry.

-- Only pull the trigger if both timeframes show that volatility is expanding in the direction of the trend.
-That way, you're not fighting the bigger move.
+- Only take the trade if both timeframes show volatility expanding in the direction of the trend.
+That way you're not fighting the bigger move.

 Common Mistakes to Avoid